PaleAlex/TwyStock_repo/README.md

 # Twystocker - repo

-This is the repo for all tweets retrieved through twitter API from the [Twystocker](https://twystocker.streamlit.app/) web app.
+This is the repo for all tweets retrieved from the [Twystocker](https://twystocker.streamlit.app/) web app.

-The tweets are on the most cited stocks in WallStreetBets sub-reddit
+The tweets are on the most cited stocks in [WallStreetBets](https://www.reddit.com/r/wallstreetbets/) sub-reddit

 Columns are: